 You can probably forego your boots some days and lace up your sneakers instead.
 There will be much more sunshine than in previous months too, so layering here is critical because you never know when you’ll want to cast off your jacket without catching a chill.

-Dublin has a yearly festival in April that further cements its history as a place of literary enlightenment: the One City One Book festival encourages readers to devour at least one novel during this month that relates to Dublin itself.
-You’re likely to learn a lot about national authors both past and present, and even some of Ireland’s fascinating history.
+Dublin has a yearly festival in April that further cements its history as a place of literary enlightenment: the One City One Book festival encourages readers to devour at least one novel that relates to Dublin itself during this month.
+You’re likely to learn a lot about past and present national authors and even some of Ireland’s fascinating history.

 Weather in Ireland in May

 Spring will reach its peak during this month, and surprisingly this is a best time to visit Ireland.
 There will still be rain, but typically less than 20 days of the month.
 Cloudy and overcast skies will often remain, but there will still be the highest amount of sunshine hours so far in the year.
 Note that the evenings still hit much lower temperatures, so if you are out and about at night, you’ll want to keep your coat handy.

 Though it’s a bit farther out from Dublin, the town of Ennis in County Clare hosts its annual Fleadh Nua musical festival.
 It’s incredibly involved, an eight-day festival that promises everything from street entertainment to Irish music and dance workshops.
 Judging from the fact that the festival in 1974 was only three days long and is now over a week in length, this is something worth seeing even if it means a bit of a commute.